D. L. Bliss SP

 The park is named for a pioneering lumberman, railroad owner, and banker of the region.
 The D.L.
 Bliss family donated 744 acres to the State Park system in 1929.

 The park is located 17 miles south of Tahoe City on Highway 89, a couple of miles north of Emerald Bay.

 Seasons/Climate Recommended Clothing

-Summer temperatures range from about 75 degrees during the day to the low 40s at night, and winter temperatures average from a high of 40 to a low of 20 degrees; during extremely cold winters Emerald Bay freezes over.
+Summer temperatures range from about 75-80 degrees F during the day to the low 40s at night, and winter temperatures average from a high of 40 to lows in the teens and 20s; Winter temperatures may dip below 0 degrees F.